-From this it can be observed that a majority adopted a consequentialist, deontological and human expert approach.
-Deontological and consequentialist ethics-based approaches being dominant is not surprising \cite{Stenseke2021, tolmeijer20}, since they are arguably easier to codify and implement (compared to, for example, value ethics).
-We also see that there are several works under "human expert values", and that these "values" have been codified to help RL agents make ethical decisions in their environment.
-In an upcoming section, we deep-dive into who decides these values.
-Next, virtue ethics has fewer implementations, since the codification is challenging, however, it has been argued as a promising direction to pursue \cite{DBLP:journals/aiethics/VishwanathBGMO23, stenseke_artificial_2022}.
-Finally, the remaining manuscripts did not explicitly specify and instead had other goals such as social compliance \cite{rolf_social_2018}, emulated imagination \cite{pinka_synthetic_2021}, etc.

-\subsubsection{Implementation Example}
+\subsection{Implementation Example}

 A wide variety of settings were used for experimental evaluation of systems.
-Very few of these settings were shared across teams of researchers revealing a lack of comparative benchmarking sets.
+Very few of these settings were shared across teams of researchers, revealing a lack of comparative benchmarking sets.
 As a result, ethical frameworks were generally compared against baselines in which there was no attempt to represent ethics, rather than alternative frameworks or theories.
 A broad categorisation of these examples can be seen in Table~\ref{tab:example}.

-The only family of examples that appeared to have real traction in the literature were examples involving the equitable sharing of resources in a multi-agent setting -- in which the metrics used were the ability of the community to support all its members.
-These scenarios ranged from abstract Grid Worlds representing a foraging games with various opportunities to share and/or steal resources from other agents, to more realistic settings based on, for instance, water distribution among several communities~\cite{malvone_admissible_2023}.
+The only family of examples that appeared in various forms across multiple studies and teams of researchers involved the equitable sharing of resources in a multi-agent setting -- in which the metrics used were the ability of the community to support all its members.
+These scenarios ranged from abstract Grid Worlds representing foraging games with various opportunities to share and/or steal resources from other agents, to more realistic settings based on, for instance, water distribution among several communities in~\citet{malvone_admissible_2023}.

-Another common family of examples were abstract representations of forbidden behaviour -- often as a Grid World with forbidden areas \cite{alkoby_teaching_2019} has a variant on this that involved the agent learning to play Tetris taking into account human preferences about colour placement.
-In many cases it was difficult to see these examples as specifically about ethical behaviour, as opposed to more general examples around safe reinforcement learning, learning preferences, or constrained learning.
+Another common family of examples was abstract representations of forbidden behaviour--often as a Grid World with forbidden areas. \citet{alkoby_teaching_2019} has a variant on this that involved the agent learning to play Tetris taking into account human preferences about colour placement.
+In many cases, it was difficult to see these examples as specifically about ethical behaviour, as opposed to more general examples around \textit{safe} RL, learning preferences, or constrained learning.